isabella232/Bitcamp-Serverless/week1/homework/issues/github.md

-**Task 3: create a temporary repository and commit a readme.md file (make sure you know key functions like commits, forking, pull request, branch, etc).**
+**Task 3: create a repository and commit a README.md file (make sure you know key functions like commits, forking, pull request, branch, etc).**